-With Christmas right around the corner, here's a recipe for a refreshing fruit salad, filled with festive-coloured red and green fruits.
-In New Zealand it's summer time, so although we'll certainly be indulging in the heavier brandy-filled warm Christmas fruit puddings and desserts come the 25th (and spend the rest of the eve nursing a delicious food baby), it's also nice to have a lighter and refreshing dessert on the table to compliment the warmer weather.
+It’s summer time in NZ, and while we’ll most definitely be indulging in heavy brandy-filled warm Christmas fruit puddings come the 25th (and spend the rest of the eve nursing a delicious food baby), it's also nice to have a lighter and refreshing dessert on the table to compliment the warmer weather.

-To make this fruit salad look as "Christmasey" as possible I used a melon baller (a nifty tool sometimes used when preparing fruit salad) to scoop watermelon and honey dew melon into little balls, which I love because they sort of remind me a little of Christmas tree baubles.
-Melon ballers are a lot of fun to use, and can be picked up quite cheap at home stores, however if you don't have one/can't be fussed, simply dice the fruit into bite-sized pieces - the colours will still look fab.
+In the festive spirit of Christmas, this salad is green and red themed and uses a melon baller (a nifty tool sometimes used when preparing fruit salad) to scoop watermelon and honey dew melon into little balls, which I love because they sort of remind me a little of Christmas tree baubles!
+Melon ballers are a lot of fun to use, and can be picked up quite cheap at kitchen stores, however if you don't have one/can't be fussed, simply dice the fruit into bite-sized pieces - the colours will still look fab.
 For full instructions on how to use a melon baller see below.
-I also added pomegranate seeds because they're gorgeous and look like little red rubies, and topped off the salad with some sliced mint leaves and a drizzle of lime juice - delicious!

 Merry Christmas everyone!
 See you in the NY x